abhi42/camundacon2018/async/README.md

 In conjunction with the Camunda web application, this application is meant to show how to setup Camunda applications that run in separate JVMs, but use the same Camunda central task list.

 # Points to note
-* The deployment application is configured so that any job execution is deployment aware.
+* The process engine of the deployment application is configured to be deployment aware.
 This means that the job execution thread only executes jobs that are marked as belonging to its own application.
 This is to prevent any other application from picking up jobs belonging to this application (which would result in ClassNotFoundExceptions).

 ## Asynchronous execution of service tasks
 * A service task of this application needs to be executed in the JVM of this application, not in that of the Camunda web application.
 Since the UI of a UI task executes in the JVM of the Camunda web application, measures must be taken to ensure that the service task immediately after the UI task runs in the JVM of this application.
 Otherwise a ClassNotFoundException (for the JavaDelegate) will occur, since the implementing class is not present in the JVM of the Camunda web application.